rakesh436/PingSafe/README.md

 * Install maven
 * install Java20
 * clone the repository
-* In Application.properties file change the baseUrl and path to the DB file
+* In Application.properties located in resources directory change the baseUrl and path to the DB file
 * run mvn clean install